-Tangata whenua considerations in the Neighbourhood Reserves Management Plan the second round of consultation over the 09/10 summer.
-As an outcome of the consultation to date and gathering of information, the following was incorporated into the Plan.
+Tangata whenua considerations in the Neighbourhood Parks Management Plan consultation to date and gathering of information, the following was incorporated into the Plan.

-Iwi and hapu were consulted regarding their interests and concerns related to neighbourhood reserves management during the initial information gathering period and will have the opportunity to make a formal submission on the draft plan during
+Iwi and hapu were consulted regarding their interests and concerns related to neighbourhood reserves management during the initial information gathering period and will have the opportunity to make a formal submission on the draft plan during the second round of consultation over the 09/10 summer.
+As an outcome of the

-2 Crown Law Office opinion is that the Conservation Act 1987 binds the Acts listed in Schedule 1, including the Reserves Act 1977.
+&lt;sup>2 Crown Law Office opinion is that the Conservation Act 1987 binds the Acts listed in Schedule 1, including the Reserves Act 1977.

-- For each reserve in the Neighbourhood Reserves Management Plan, the interests of tangata whenua are noted. - The plan contains a general policy that the Council will consult with the relevant tangata whenua group(s) regarding proposals for any significant developments or activities on neighbourhood reserve lands within their area of interest. - Tangata whenua will have the opportunity to provide input into reserve names as part of an ongoing process, with the goal of identifying Maori names to be included in signage and council documents pertaining to council administered reserves.
+- For each park within the Waitara Neighbourhood Parks Management Plan, the interests of tangata whenua are noted. - The plan contains a general policy that the Council will consult with the relevant tangata whenua group(s) regarding proposals for any significant developments or activities on neighbourhood park or reserve lands within their area of interest. - Tangata whenua will have the opportunity to provide input into reserve names as part of an ongoing process, with the goal of identifying Maori names to be included in signage and council documents pertaining to council administered reserves.
 This is consistent with council policies on reserve naming and concurrent with the Council signage strategy.